Pens' Letang to have surgery, out 4-6 months

 PITTSBURGH -- The reigning Stanley Cup champions have suffered a massive blow as they soon begin their title defense.
-The Pittsburgh Penguins announced Wednesday that No. 1 defenseman Kris Letang will be out 4-6 months following surgery for a herniated disc in his neck.
+The Pittsburgh Penguins announced Wednesday that No. 1 defenseman Kris Letang will be out four to six months following surgery for a herniated disc in his neck.

 "Kris underwent an MRI in February that revealed a herniated disc in his neck," general manager Jim Rutherford said in a statement.
 "Our neurosurgeons examined him and recommended conservative treatment in an attempt to correct the condition without surgery.
 Kris had been making progress and was hopeful of returning for the playoffs until about a week ago, when the progress plateaued.
 He underwent another MRI, and, at that point it was determined that surgery was needed."

 Letang has missed the past 20 games.
-He had 34 points (5-29) in 41 games this season and as expected was one of the major contributors last spring when the Penguins won the Stanley Cup.
+He had 34 points (5 goals, 29 assists) in 41 games this season and as expected was one of the major contributors last spring when the Penguins won the Stanley Cup.

 Letang had 67 points during the regular season last year and added 15 points in 23 games during the playoffs.